-52 Section 3.11(d) of ASOP No. 36.
+57 Section 3.11(d) of ASOP No. 36.

-immaterial to the overall reserves, and decides not to perform a quantitative analysis of that business.
+- 1. The Appointed Actuary reviews information regarding a portion of the company's business, concludes based on professional judgment that loss reserves for this portion are likely to be immaterial to the overall reserves, and decides not to perform a quantitative analysis of that business.
 The actuary may or may not disclose this in the opinion.
 The actuary may wish to address this professional judgment in the report supporting the opinion.
-In this instance, because loss reserves for that business are deemed immaterial, there is no apparent need to qualify the opinion.

-2. The Appointed Actuary reviews a quantitative analysis performed by another regarding a material portion of the company's business, concludes based on professional judgment that the analysis for this portion produces reasonable results, and decides not to perform an independent quantitative analysis of that business.
+In this instance, because loss reserves for that business are deemed immaterial, there is no apparent need to qualify the opinion. - 2.
+The Appointed Actuary reviews a quantitative analysis performed by another regarding a material portion of the company's business, concludes based on professional judgment that the analysis for this portion produces reasonable results, and decides not to perform an independent quantitative analysis of that business.
 In this situation, according to paragraph 4.2.f of ASOP No. 36, the actuary should disclose (a) whether he/she reviewed the other's underlying analysis and (b) if a review was performed, the extent of the review.
 In this instance, there is no need to qualify the opinion.
 Refer to 4.10 for further details on making use of the work of another.